Alexander Posada

-Alexander Posada (born March 6, 1977) is a former Colombian footballer who played the majority of his career in the Colombian football leagues, and had stints in Ecuadorian Serie A, and the Canadian Professional Soccer League.
+Alexander Posada (born 6 March 1977) is a Colombian former professional footballer who played as a defender, spending the majority of his career in the Colombian football leagues, and had stints in Ecuadorian Serie A, and the Canadian Professional Soccer League.

-Playing career
+Club career

 Posada began his career in Colombia with Deportivo Pereira in the Categoría Primera B in 1993.
 In 1997, he was transferred to Deportes Quindío, and after one season with Quinio he signed with América de Cali of the Categoría Primera A. During his tenure with America he won the Colombian League twice in 2000, 2001, and the Copa Merconorte.
-In 2001, he signed with Cortuluá, and featured in the club`s run in the Copa Libertadores.
+In 2001, he signed with Cortuluá, and featured in the club's run in the Copa Libertadores.
 In 2002, he returned to his former club Deportivo Pereira, and had a stint with Millonarios F.C., where the team finished second in the overall standings.
 In 2004, he went abroad to sign with Deportivo Quito of the Ecuadorian Serie A.

-On April 24, 2006, Posada signed with Toronto Supra Portuguese of the Canadian Soccer League.
+On 24 April 2006, Posada signed with Toronto Supra Portuguese of the Canadian Soccer League.
 He made his debut for Toronto in a friendly match against S.C.
-Braga on May 12, 2006.
-He recorded his first goal for the club on July 16, 2006 in a 2-2 draw with London City Soccer Club.
+Braga on 12 May 2006.
+He recorded his first goal for the club on 16 July 2006, in a 2–2 draw with London City Soccer Club.
 He helped Toronto secure a postseason berth by finishing fourth in the International Division.
-The club's opponents in the playoffs were the Serbian White Eagles, but they were eliminated by a score of 3-0.
+The club's opponents in the playoffs were the Serbian White Eagles, but they were eliminated by a score of 3–0.

 International career

-Posada played for the Colombia national football team from 1999 till 2002, and featured in five matches.
+Posada played for the Colombia national team from 1999 till 2002, and featured in five matches.